Bathroom Remodeling Information & Tips

 - If the existing bathroom drainpipes are made of galvanized iron, they must be replaced with currently accepted material.

 - If your bathroom plumbing uses a Drum Trap instead of a P Trap, it must be replaced.
+These are two pictures of the same Drum Trap, one from below and one from above:

 *YOU SHOULD NEVER PULL A BUILDING PERMIT ON BEHALF OF YOUR CONTRACTOR.